 The ITS Web Solutions Group and your Site Factory Manager will assist starting with initial request to launch.
 This includes support through training, documentation, and service requests via Service Link.

-There is currently one look and feel for the header and footer of all sites.
+There are currently two UCR wide themes.
+These themes share all styles except for the header and are available for all sites.
 Individual pages can be customized by editors with the proper permissions.
-At this moment in time, we are not equipped to take on any customization requests.
+A CNAS Theme is available for CNAS related sites.
+At this moment in time, we are not equipped to take on any theme customization requests.

 There are three roles for users, Content Contributor, Content Editor, and Site Builder.
 Each role has different permissions which will slightly change a user's experience.
 Site builders can add people and assign a role to new editors.
 There should be at least one site builder for each site.
 Take a look at the Roles and Permissions Matrix to see what content, blocks, features, and elements you have access.